-91 Ways To Sell And Market Your Self Published Ebook
+91 Ways How To Market Your Self Published Ebook

 Want proof?
 Fifty Shades.
 There’s your proof.

 But seriously.
-Take a look at the top 100 bestselling ebooks of the past year and you’ll notice that the vast majority of them had truly exceptional marketing campaigns.
+Take a look at the top 100 bestselling ebooks of the past year and you’ll notice that the authors marketing them knew how to do successful online marketing campaigns.

-I’ve gone ahead and created this list of all the ways you can create and market a bestselling ebook.
+I’ve gone ahead and created this list of the best ways how to market a self published ebook.

 I’ve divided the guide into four parts: Pre-Writing, Writing, Getting it on the shelves, and Marketing.
 Feel free to jump forward to which ever part you need, or to read through the whole article.

-Publishers Weekly maintains sales data for all genres.
+Publisher’s Weekly maintains sales data for all genres.
 Their data shows that most book sales come from genre fiction.
-Specifically, romance, thrillers and fantasy are the bestselling fiction genres, with
+Specifically, romance, thrillers and fantasy are the bestselling fiction genres.

 This chart shows the breakdown of ebook sales by genre for 2015.